Skip to main content

 associations array

 The quote's associated records.
 For a quote to be publishable, it must have an associated deal and quote template.
-Learn more about association type IDs.
+The line items should be created separately from the line items on the associated deal.

 A quote's state describes how far along it is in the creation process, from initial set up to being published and publicly accessible.
 Quote state can also reflect the quote approval process, if quote approvals are enabled for the account.
 When setting a quote's state, HubSpot will automatically fill in certain properties.